Hyperdrive.el User Manual

 After installing with NonGNU ELPA, you can later upgrade to a newer version of hyperdrive.el by running M-x package-refresh-contents then M-x package-upgrade RET hyperdrive.
 On Emacs 28, If package-upgrade is not available as a command, display the list of packages with M-x list-packages, select hyperdrive, and click the Install button.

-…then follow the NonGNU ELPA installation instructions.
+Alternatively, follow the manual installation instructions.

 3 Example configuration